-Taupo-nui-a-Tia College is now reporting on junior progression using National Curriculum Levels (NCL).
+The New Zealand education system is experiencing a major overhaul with a new curriculum in place - Te Mataiaho - and a new learning progressions framework currently being developed to assess student success.
+Taupo-nui-a-Tia College is currently reporting on junior progression using National Curriculum Levels (NCL).
 The reporting system we have chosen aims to retain continuity between primary, intermediate and secondary education.
-This transition has become even more pertinent since the government’s announcement to discontinue National Standards in primary schools.
-The points below will explain how to read and interpret the new report.
+The points below will explain how to read and interpret our current school report.

 Subject Specific Skills Curriculum Levels: